perrochon/Fiji_Macros/README.md

 ## Measure_Macro.jim
 This automates Analyze-Measure (Ctrl-M) across a directory with images and corresponding ROI sets and creates a single CSV with the area (and also mean gray value for one channel) for each ROI.
 It does not generate the ROIs.

+It also generates a lot of statistical data automatically.
+You can use that directly, or compare it to whatever results your data processing softare generates.
+Ideally, it should be the same results e.g. for StdDev.

 ---
 If you feel this is worth of an acknowledgement in your derived work, point to this github project.